 For second or subsequent DUI convictions, the law requires some things of an offender.
 First, they must submit to an alcohol or drug abuse assessment through the Judicial Branch’s Court Support Services Division (CSSD).
 Second, they must undergo a treatment program if ordered to do so by the court.

-The license suspension gets stayed while a conviction gets appealed.
+The license suspension is stayed while a conviction is appealed.
 For motorists driving under a special operator’s permit (described below) suspension periods double.
 In addition to these penalties, the court can order a driver to participate in an alcohol education and treatment program (CGS § 14-227a (j)).

 Suspension for conviction of a criminal DUI charge is in addition to any previously imposed administrative license suspension under the implied consent law (see below).
 The Connecticut Supreme Court has held that an administrative license suspension is not a bar to criminal prosecution (State v.
 Hickam, 235 Conn.
 614 (1995)).